 - Note: From this point, you have to work fast.

-- Pour hot syrup over the dry ingredients and stir vigorously making sure all the powder milk and cocoa powder are incorporated.
+- Pour hot syrup over the dry ingredients and stir vigorously making sure all the powdered milk and cocoa powder are incorporated.

 - Using a spatula, pour the mixture onto the parchment paper and spread it evenly with a spatula.
 You have to move fast because the mixture will harden pretty quickly.